adgellida/chocolateyautomaticpackages/ReadMe.md

 * k-litecodecpackbasic - not automatic yet
 * llftool - not automatic yet
 * meld - not automatic yet
-* messengerreviver - not automatic yet
 * mousecontroller - not automatic yet
 * mro - not automatic yet
-* mucommander - not automatic yet
 * orwelldevcpp - not automatic yet
 * rmprepusb - not automatic yet
 * rollbackrx - not automatic yet
-* songr - not automatic yet
 * systemninja - not automatic yet
-* tiggit - not automatic yet
 * tinytask - not automatic yet
 * tuneuputilities - not automatic yet
 * ultraiso - not automatic yet
-* winlockless - not automatic yet

 ##manual by now - problems with not updated version on website showed##